grafana/k6/README.md

 - [Options](https://k6.io/docs/using-k6/k6-options).
 Configure your load, duration, TLS certificates, and much, much more
 - [Scenarios](https://k6.io/docs/using-k6/scenarios).
 Choose how to model your workload: open models, closed models, constant RPS, fixed iterations, and more.
 - [Results output](https://k6.io/docs/results-output).
 Study, filter, and export your test results.
-- [Javascript API](https://k6.io/docs/javascript-api).
+- [JavaScript API](https://k6.io/docs/javascript-api).
 Reference and examples of all k6 modules.

 These links barely scratch the surface!
 If you're looking for conceptual information, you can read about [Test types](https://k6.io/docs/test-types/introduction/), [Test strategies](https://k6.io/docs/testing-guides/), or one of the many informative [Blog posts](https://k6.io/blog)